gingerbeardman/gingerbeardman.github.io/_posts/summaries/2024-12-31-my-most-popular-posts-of-the-year.md

 - [List of vintage Japanese pixel/dot art software](/2023/10/21/list-of-vintage-japanese-pixel-dot-art-software/) the one where I list 200 old apps

 ## Blog changelog
+- Improved favicon and blog title when shown as text (22 Feb)
 - Carousel images are now more accessible, appearing in raw HTML and the RSS feed (22 Feb)

 ## Previous years